Payroll News – Latest

 Advisory Fuel Rates

-The advisory fuel rates changes on 1st March 2017.
+The advisory fuel rates changes quarterly.
 The rates are used to repay employees tax-free for fuel used on business mileage.
 They only apply where employers reimburse employees for business travel in their company cars or require them to repay the cost of fuel used for private travel.
 Click here for the new rates.

-From 6th April 2015, if you are married or in a civil partnership you can now transfer £1,060 of unused personal allowance from one spouse or civil partner to the other.
-It will save the couple tax of £212 for 2015-16.
+If you are married or in a civil partnership you can now transfer £1,260 of unused personal allowance from one spouse or civil partner to the other.
+It will save the couple tax of £252 for 2022-23.
 The marriage allowance can only be claimed where one person has unused personal allowance and the other partner is taxed at no more than 20%.
 The claim must be done online through the GOV.UK website by the person transferring their allowance.

 Penalty Filing notices for late RTI reporting now in force